 Artist Statement: To me, printmaking is an unrestricted creative medium, the design possibilities, techniques and variations on how the combinations of print techniques talk to each other are wide open to interpretation and innovation.
 When truly engaged in art making time stands still.
 Lost in creativity and exploration the artistic vision evolves…moving forward or backward…and perhaps it begins anew with a spark of innovation.
-Motivated to be present in this state of discovery I appreciate and welcome the journey of creative study.
+Motivated to be present in this state of discovery I welcome the journey of creative study.